syntasso/kratix/docs/writing-a-promise.md

 ```

 ### Promise basics
-Conceptually a Promise is Broken down into three parts:
+Conceptually a Promise consists of three parts:

 1. `xaasCrd`: this is the CRD that is exposed to the users of the Promise.
 Imagine the order form for a product.
 What do you need to know from your customer?
 Size?
 Location?
 Name?
 2. `xaasRequestPipeline`: this is the pipeline that will create the Jenkins resources requried to run Jenkins on a worker cluster decorated with whatever you need to run Jenkins from your own Platform.
 Do you need to scan images?
 Do you need to send a request to an external API for approval?
 Do you need to inject resources for storage, mesh, networking, etc.?
 These activities happen in the pipeline.